GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/headers.rst

 Accessing Metadata with Descriptors
 -----------------------------------
 Whenever possible the Descriptors should be used to get information from headers.
-This allows fro maximum re-usability of the code as it will then work on any datasets with an ``AstroData`` class.
+This allows for maximum re-usability of the code as it will then work on any datasets with an ``AstroData`` class.

 Here are a few examples using Descriptors::